melekajacob/ExamVault/README.md

 # Architecture

-QuestionVault was built as a serverless application.
+ExamVault was built as a serverless application.

 # Improvements